bobcozzi/rpgiv2free/README.md

   - Procedure (P) Specs

 - **Bonus Editing Features**
-- **Smart RPG Tab key** When enabled (default: `true`) then on fixed-foramt RPG IV statements, when the TAB key is pressed, it moves to the next available "tab" location for the specification.
-For example: On a C (calc) spec, it'll tab from factor 1 to the opcode then to factor 2 and so on.
-The tab is non-distructive so you can tab over existing code now quickly and safely.
-To turn these feature off, press the "RPG Smart Tab" option on the bottonm status bar of the editor winodow.
+- **Smart RPG Tab key** When enabled (default: `true`) on fixed-foramt RPG IV statements, when the TAB key is pressed, it moves to the next available "tab" location for the specification.
+For example: On a C (calc) spec, you may _tab_ from factor 1 to the opcode then to factor 2 and so on.
+The tab is non-distructive so tabbing can be done quickly and safely.
+To turn off Smart RPG Tab, press the "RPG Smart Tab" _button_ on the bottom status bar of the editor winodow.
-- **Smart RPG Enter key** When enabled (default: `true`) then on fixed-format RPG IV statments, when you press ENTER, the current line is **not** broken and a new line with the same source spec type is inserted.
+- **Smart RPG Enter key** When enabled (default: `true`) on fixed-format RPG IV statments, when you press ENTER, the current line is **not** broken and a new line with the same source spec type is inserted.
 The cursor is moved under the first non-blank position (after the spec) of the previous line.
 To turn this off, go to the settings for the `rpgiv2free` extension.
 - **Columnar Boundaries** When the Smart RPG Tab key is enabled (on) the extension highlights the boundaries of each fixed-format RPG IV statement to show where the various fields such as Factor 1, Opcode, Factor 2, Result Field, etc. are located.
 This gives you a visual cue to verify that you are editing in the correct location.
 To use this feature, turn off the VS CODE for IBM i "Format Ruler" setting, using Shift+F4.
 On my personal VS CODE install, I turn that feature off by default.
 To do that, go to the settings.json file.
 To do that (Ctrl + comma or Cmd + comma on macOS) then search for this setting: `"vscode-rpgle.rulerEnabledByDefault": false,` if it is false, you're good.
 If true, then set it to false as shown.
 Note you can toggle this setting using the Shift+F4 key at any time.
 But I find it an annoyance so I turn it off by default.

+## Advanced Support and Special-CASE
+- **Conditioning Indicators on Calc Specs Support**:
+  We convert opcode that are conditioned by 0 or more conditioning indicators by adding an IF condition to the opcode.
+When the opcode itself is a conditional statement, such as IFxx, WHENxx or even CASxx the conditioning indicators are integrated into that condition, otherwise they are simply added as a conditional statement.
+This can get ugly if you have "10 opcodes" in a row conditioned by the same indicator, so some post-conversion manual streamlining may be called for.
+- **CASxx opcodes should be converted together** When converting CASxx statements, it is recommended to convert the entire block of CASxx at one time by selecting all of them at once.
+This allows the conversion tool to read the before and after statements and determing if it is the first CASxx or a secondary one.
+If you convert them one at a time, then each will be turned into an IF condition instead of IF/ELSEIF/ELSE.
+If you convert the entire block at once, it figures out which controlling conditional statement is needed to mimic the CASxx statements.
+When we say _select all of them_ we mean all of the CASxx statements in a block not all CASxx statement in the entire program.
+Each separate block may be converted separately.
+- **CASxx opcodes should be converted together:**
+When converting CASxx statements, select the entire block of related CASxx lines at once.
+This enables the tool to determine the correct IF/ELSEIF/ELSE structure.
+Converting CASxx statements individually will result in each being turned into a separate IF condition, rather than a proper conditional chain.
+Be sure to select all CASxx statements in a logical block (not the entire program) for best results; separate blocks can be converted independently.
+If you use the _Select ALL -> convert RPG IV to free format_ sequence, that works too.
+- **Resulting Indicators** are fully supported/converted.
+- **Level Break Indicators are not Converted**:
+- **Input and Output specs are NOT converted.**
+- **We do nothing with RPG Cycle components** including Level Break Indicators in columns 7 and 8, input primary/secondary files, or total-time processing.

+**Extended RPG IV Fixed Format Keyboard Features**

+## Smart RPG Tab
+- The RPG IV Smart Tab feature appears in the status bar at the bottom of the VS CODE editor window (right side).
+When RPGLE or SQLRPGLE are detected and the source is NOT **FREE, this feature is enabled for Fixed Format code.
+It gives you the abilit to forward TAB or backwards TAB within the lines (such as going from Factor 1 to the Opcode to Factor 2, etc.) in a non-distructive way.
+It also outlines columnar boundaries on each fixed-format line in a non-intrusive mannor, and highlights the "column" in which the cursor is located.
+For example, if your cursor is in the Opcode area, that entire 10-byte area is highlighted.
+The highlight follows your cursor in any fixed format line, to help you insure you've place the code in the right place.

+## Smart Enter Key
+- In Fixed-format, when you press Enter, the current fixed-format line will not break at the Enter location and a new line is inserted normally.
+In addition, the Smart Enter key adds the new line with the same specification as the prior line (the one where Enter was pressed) and positions the cursor at the first non-blank position of that prior line.
+This is simlar to how other editors work.

+**NOTE:** Both features may be turned off in the settings, but the Smart RPG Tab key feature also has a "toggle" switch located in the right-side of the Status bar.
+See the Extension Settings for details on turning off either of these features.

 ## Extension Settings
 This extension provides several settings to customize its behavior.
 You can configure these in your VS Code `settings.json` or through the extension settings user interface.

 ### `rpgiv2free.RemoveFREEDirective`